 The orchestra will work with a dozen different conductors and perform repertoire ranging from Monteverdi to Berg.
 It also appears in gala concerts and special events such as Mazda Opera in the Domain and the New Year's Eve Gala Concert, both in Sydney.

-Regional Arts Development Officers
+Regional Arts Development Organisations (RADO)

 The Regional Arts Network services over 100 local government areas covering more than 662,000 square kilometres.
+The primary purpose of a RADO is to support artists and arts organisations as an essential part of a region's creative community.

 Regional Arts NSW